kboul/game-hub/README.md

 # Game Hub

-A react typescritp app to browse movies using rawg.io API.
+A react typescript app to browse movies using rawg.io API.

 ## Create a .env file and include your API key